AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0.md

 ## Baseline

 - Topic references within a map are incorrectly shown as indirect when using a custom DITA-OT, even though they are directly referenced.
 This issue has been resolved with the new baseline experience.
+(GUIDES-19286)
+- References with `scope="peer"` are incorrectly included in the baseline context, causing publishing to take longer than expected.
+This issue has been resolved with the new baseline experience.
+(GUIDES-30048)

 ## Platform